 While the AfterShokz Trekz Air is great for running where you need to be aware of your surroundings, they might not be good if you want more isolation and a bigger sound.
 The Plantronics BackBeat FIT, in this case, is perfectly suited for runners and even cyclists.
 The Plantronics BackBeat FIT is ultra-lightweight and comfortable with the headset staying in place.
 In fact, if not for the audio playing in your ears, after a few minutes you barely notice the Plantronics BackBeat FIT is even on your head.

 Waterproof Ratings for Workout Headphones

 Many workout headphones include some form of waterproofing.
 This is to limit any damage from sweat or moisture.
 If you are prone to sweating a lot or train in all weather conditions, including in the rain, then you must make sure your workout headphones have some sort of IP rating.
 For workout headphones, you only really need splashproof protection so, don’t let a higher waterproof rating influence your decision.
 Higher ratings come at a higher cost.

 IP stands for Ingress Protection and is the international standard for waterproof ratings in electrical products and equipment.
 IP codes are formed of two digits.
-Here is a quick table which will help you read IP ratings for workout headphones or any electronics product you wish to purchase.
+Here is a quick table that will help you read IP ratings for workout headphones or any electronics product you wish to purchase.

 First IP Digit

-Looking at the first digit, you want the highest protection with regards to waterproofing your products.
+Looking at the first digit, you want the highest protection with regard to waterproofing your products.
 American IP codes will display either the 5 or 6 for this while the international standard will display an X as the first digit is watertight and therefore irrelevant.

 Second IP Digit